-My Right honourable friend the Secretary of State for Scotland (David Mundell) has made the following Written Ministerial Statement:
+My hon Friend the Minister of State for Policing and the Fire Service (Nick Hurd) has today made the following Written Ministerial Statement:

 This statement has also been made in the House of Commons: